armaanjhajj/moments/README.md

 ## Deployment

-This project is configured for deployment on GitHub Pages.
-The build output is optimized for static hosting.
+This project is configured for deployment on Vercel as a static SPA.
+A rewrite rule in `vercel.json` serves `index.html` for all routes.

+### Migration notes

+- Previous Moments assets are backed up under `public/_moments_backup/`.
+- Branch: `swap-impulse` was used for the swap; a backup tag `backup-pre-swap-impulse-YYYYMMDD-HHMMSS` was created.
+- Environment: No secrets required for this static app.